-Before they reach school age, preschoolers need several important foundational skills that will allow them to become successful readers in the future.

-old copy | Before they reach school age, preschoolers need several important foundational skills that will allow them to become successful readers in the future.
-Literacy skills are fundamental to a child’s success as they become an adult, so providing the resources and materials to encourage pre-reading in the early years is especially crucial.
+Early literacy skills, reading comprehension, oral language development and phonological awareness are fundamental to a child’s success as they become an adult, so providing the resources and materials to encourage pre-reading in the early literacy years is especially crucial for preschool children.
 Read more about Early Childhood Education here.

-1. Start With Letters and Sounds
+1. Start With Letters and Sounds When Teaching Children

-2. Establish a Reading Center in the Classroom
+2. Establish a Reading Center in the Classroom for Early Literacy

-Choose a quiet area of your classroom that is devoted to literacy.
+Choose a quiet area of your classroom that is devoted to developing early literacy skills.
 Create a comfortable space that invites children to sit and read a story, practice writing their name or listen attentively to story time.

 3. Offer a High-Quality Selection of Books

 Your classroom’s book collection should include time-honored classic children’s books, but don’t forget to also select books that reflect the unique interests of the preschoolers that make up your class.
 Offer a variety of picture books, poetry, fiction and non-fiction books to spark curiosity.

-4. Use Literacy Activities and Games
+4. Use Early Literacy Activities and Games in Early Childhood Programs

 Practice makes perfect!
 Repetition is key when moving through your preschool reading program, and continuing to reinforce already learned letters, sounds and syllables through games and activities will solidify these skills.
 From letter tracing to flashcards, sight word puzzles and rhymes, there are endless activities to try.

 - Preschool Pre-Reading Activities

-- 11 Literacy Activities for Preschoolers
+- 11 Early Activities for Preschoolers